 Ownership of gold also means you own a direct relationship to volatility.
 No other asset in the past hundred years has reflected volatility more than gold.
-If you are concerned at all about volatility, especially with your important retirement funds that must remain safe and secure, gold might not be the recommended asset for you.
+If you are concerned about volatility, especially with your important retirement funds that must remain safe and secure, gold might not be your recommended asset.

-The United States was on the gold standard for close to 200 years until President Richard Nixon in 1971 moved our monetary system to our dollar not being convertibility to gold.
-The US Treasury became the guarantor not physical gold.
+Many consider gold the ultimate asset and a possible answer to inflation.
+The United States was on the gold standard for nearly 200 years until President Richard Nixon in 1971 moved our monetary system to our dollar, not being convertible to gold.
+The US Treasury became the guarantor, not physical gold.

 Let’s look at the pros and cons: